FedericoCarboni/scarpet-docs/content/builtins/string/split.md

       - name: string
 ---

-Splits a string under `expr` by `separator` which can be a regular expression.
+Splits a string by `separator` which can be a regular expression.
 If no separator is specified, it splits by characters.

-If `expr` is a list, it will split the list into multiple sublists by the element (s) which equal `separator`, or which equal the empty string in case no separator is specified.
+If operating on a list, it will split the list into multiple sublists by the element (s) which equal `separator`, or which equal the empty string in case no separator is specified.